 If you decide to start paying your children or teenagers to help around the house, it's a good idea to make sure they understand that you're paying them for the set tasks you assign them.
 You won't be paying them for every little thing they do around the house.
 If this isn't discussed with your kids at the start, they might naturally think they should get paid for everything.

 While it might be natural to assume that money will motivate young people to do housework, that may not necessarily be the case.
 Talk to them about what types of rewards they'd like.
 Perhaps, if they aren't interested in boosting their pocket money, they might want extra screen time or a later bedtime.

 GoHenry makes it easier to pay kids pocket money for chores

 Giving your children pocket money to complete chores is entirely up to you and what works best for your family.
-If you decide that you want to pay your children for doing tasks, GoHenry makes it quick and easy.
+If you decide that you want to pay your children for doing tasks, a pocket money app like GoHenry makes it quick and easy.
 When you've set up your GoHenry account, you can set up tasks for them, and once they're marked complete, the money transfers straight to your children's GoHenry prepaid debit card.
 You can also set up separate weekly pocket money payments.
 What's more, with the GoHenry app, children can also learn about the basics of money, from earning to investing and responsible saving via in-app Money Missions.
 It's easy to get started.
 All you need to do is visit the GoHenry website and click "Get Started" or download the free app.
 It's as easy as that.